-Rear window wiper and washer
+Rear window wipers and washer (wagon)

-To turn the rear wiper and washer on, twist the knob at the end of the lever.
+To turn the rear wipers and washers on, twist the knob at the end of the lever.

-The wipers will operate at intervals when the lever is in the "INT" position.
+The wipers will operate at intervals when the knob is in the "INT" position.

 The washer squirts at the two marked knob positions.
 The knob will automatically return from these positions when it is released.